Skip to main content

 Two checks before committing to a Crystal Palace garage conversion.
 First, the planning history.
 Properties built since the 1980s often have a planning condition requiring the garage to be retained for parking, which needs a variation application before you can convert.
 Second, the gradient.
 Crystal Palace garages frequently sit on a stepped concrete slab cut into the slope, which means the floor is sometimes 200-300mm below the house floor rather than the standard 150-200mm we see elsewhere.
 We level up with insulated screed but the height difference affects door and ceiling clearances.
 Both are noted at the survey.

-Crystal Palace properties suitable for garage conversion
+Which Crystal Palace properties suit a garage conversion?

 Garage Conversions in Crystal Palace: What's Included